vbem/yet-another-bashrc/README.md

 A general bashrc attachment with personalized prompt and aliases.

 ## What is "yet-another-bashrc"?
 Every skillful Linuxer has a *personalized snippet of `.bashrc`* to customize interactive shell prompt and aliases, but how one keeps consistent of it among many machines especially on cloud hosts like AWS EC2 and others.
-A version controled, via-HTTP available snippet is generally needed, with following features:
+A version controled, via-HTTP available snippet is generally needed, with custom features.
-- Centralized versionable and distributed deployment
-- HTTP available and consistent user experience
-- A prompt and aliases template forkable by any user

 ## Snapshot:
 ![snapshot](https://raw.githubusercontent.com/vbem/remote-bashrc/master/img/snapshot.png)